 1. SEO Analysis

-Analyzing SEO manually including some aspects of on-page and off-page takes more time and effort.
+Analyzing SEO manually, including on-page and off-page aspects, takes more time and effort.
 Imagine you have a website with more than 1000 pages and just want to audit your page’s title and meta description for every single page.
 How long does it really take you to get this work done?
-Of course, a lot of time.
-But, with automation tool this task can be handled in a few minutes.
+Of course, much time.
+But, with an automation tool, this task can be handled in a few minutes.

 2. Website Monitoring

-If you are managing an SEO campaign (in-house) for your company and want to get optimal results, you regularly need to monitor your site performance to know what you need to improve.
+If you manage an SEO campaign (in-house) for your company and want to get optimal results, you regularly need to monitor your site performance to know what you need to improve.
 Handling this task manually requires your team to allocate more time and effort.
 Let’s say it’s fine with one SEO campaign.
 But what can you do if you are an SEO agency and managing different SEO campaigns for your clients?
-Of course, you will lose controlling this task.
+Of course, you will lose control of this task.